HL7/bser/input/pagecontent/scope_and_context.md

 ### Additional Referral Use Cases

-See the section "Adaptation for Additional Referral Use Cases" for guidance in reusing or extending the use of the BSeR standard for use in additional referral use cases.
+See the section [Adaptation for Additional Referral Use Cases](adaptation_for_additional_referral_use_cases.html) for guidance in reusing or extending the use of the BSeR standard for use in additional referral use cases.